 One of the best moves for L&D Managers is “selling” the team to the organization and clarifying its actual value.
 The value shows how the department is relevant and integral to the company’s growth and stakeholder relationship-building.
 L&D Managers should focus on marketing and branding within the organization.

-To improve stakeholder management, L&D Managers should be aware of the traits and needs of each stakeholder after completing the list of stakeholders.
+To improve stakeholder training, L&D Managers should be aware of the traits and needs of each stakeholder after completing the list of stakeholders.
 The following are some needs and features of stakeholders:

 Results usually drive business leaders.
 They look for how L&D goals and performance directly affect their KPIs.
 Remember that these leaders are primarily concerned with enhancing efficiency and performance to generate more income.